-During this discussion we suggest you check in with the clerk and before orienting them to the clinic, ask:
+During this first discussion with the clerk and before orienting them to the clinic, we suggest that you ask:

-- how they are feeling - if they have any special needs that you and the clinic staff need to be aware of whether they have preferred pronouns
+- how they are feeling

+- if they have any special needs that you and the clinic staff need to be aware of

+- whether they have preferred pronouns

 Clinic time is counted by the half day.
 A clinic is defined as 4-5 hours of patient contact and does not include academic sessions.
-One half day a week may be with a member of the inter-professional team who provides care to your patient population or may include a community-based medical experience: for example, a ride along with the local paramedics.
+One half day per week may be with a member of the inter-professional team who provides care to your patient population or may include a community-based medical experience: for example, a ride along with the local paramedics.
 Of note, we respect the judgment of preceptors regarding counting clinical half days.
-Your schedule may not reflect a typical 4-5-hour half day and therefore please assist the clerk with ensuring they are meeting the 5-day workweek.
+Your schedule may not reflect a typical 4-5-hour half day and therefore please assist the clerk with ensuring they meet the 5-day workweek.